MsVron/RSA-Factoring-Challenge/README.md

 ---

-Of course, I've updated it to reflect a single author:

----

 ## RSA Challenge

 This challenge involves the RSA Factoring Challenge which is to find the two prime factors `p` and `q` of a number `n` given only `n`.
 This task is similar to the prime factors challenge, except `p` and `q` are always prime numbers and there is only one number in the files.